TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 **(5)** Best Practice: Consider self-hosted Community Portal for evaluation in larger project teams

-> Templates - Provisioning of PowerApps Portals
+> Licenses- Provisioning of PowerApps Portals

 As of the publishing date of this post, there a great differences among the possibilities to license your Portal implementation.
+Here is a simple comparison of options, which might help you understand your options:

 As outlined in my previous post ([PowerApps Portal Templates](https://tinorabe.com/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals/)), you are able to provision your portal in a:

 * PowerApps environment **without** Dynamics 365 model-driven apps
 * Dynamics 365 model-driven app, i.e. PowerApps environment **with** a Dynamics 365 model-driven apps